antonbolychev/acm2025-wasserschwein-acrobot/README.md

 1. **Stationary Balancing**: The controller can be modified to achieve truly stationary balancing by:
    - Fine-tuning the PD controller gains
-   - Implementing an LQR controller for the linearized system around the upright position
-   - Adding integral action to eliminate steady-state error

 2. **Optimal Control Parameters**: Using optimization techniques to find optimal control parameters rather than manual tuning

-3. **Feedforward Terms**: Adding feedforward terms to compensate for known dynamics could improve performance

-4. **Reduced Control Effort**: Implementing constraints on control input to reduce excessive torques

-5. **Robust Control**: Developing a robust control strategy to handle parameter uncertainties and external disturbances

 ### Comparative Analysis